46 Classic Cocktails You Need to Know

 This A to Z list of mixed alcoholic drinks will teach you everything you need to know about the world's most well-known cocktails.

 The Aviation cocktail was invented by Hugo Ensslin, a bartender at the Hotel Wallick in New York.
-It is typically made with gin, maraschino liqueur, creme de violette and lemon juice.
+It is typically made with gin, maraschino liqueur (what’s the difference between liquor and liqueur anyway?), creme de violette and lemon juice.
 While some choose to omit the flower-powered creme de violette, others consider it essential to create the Aviation’s signature lavender hue.

 Made with Prosecco, peach puree and a little raspberry juice, this bubbly cocktail was invented in the mid-1930s by Giuseppe Cipriani in Venice.
 Considered to be the mimosa’s Italian cousin, it is said that Cipriani named this drink after the famed Venetian artist Giovanni Bellini.